James F. O'Brien

 James F. O'Brien is a computer graphics researcher and professor of computer science and electrical engineering at the University of California, Berkeley.
 He is also co-founder and chief science officer at Avametric, a company developing software for virtual clothing try on.
 In 2015, he received an award for Scientific and Technical Achievement from the Academy of Motion Pictures Arts and Sciences.

 Education

 O'Brien received a Bachelor of Science in 1992 from Florida International University.
-He then did his graduate work under the supervision of Dr. Jessica Hodgins at Georgia Tech's GVU Center.
+He then did his graduate work under the supervision of Jessica Hodgins at Georgia Tech's GVU Center.
 He received his doctorate in Computer Science from the Georgia Institute of Technology College of Computing in 2000 for a thesis entitled Graphical Modeling and Animation of Fracture.